seomoz/interpol/README.md

   ensure that your real API returns valid responses.
 * `Interpol::DocumentationApp` builds a sinatra app that renders documentation for your API based on the endpoint definitions.
+* `Interpol::Sinatra::RequestParamsParser` validates and parses
+  a sinatra `params` hash based on your endpoint params schema definitions.

 You can use any of these tools individually or some combination of all of them.